 New England fishers originally threw their catch of the day in a big pot with other ingredients and called it a chowder.
-Our vegetarian recipe may not be authentic to our region, however it does have the qualities of being a thick and creamy soup, perfect for cold winter days.
+Our vegetarian version may not be authentic to our region, however it possesses the same qualities of being a thick and creamy soup that’s perfect for cold winter days.

 STEP ONE – Preparations

-- Get out a blender or food processor
+- Get out a large stockpot and a blender or food processor

 STEP TWO – Make the Soup